HighAvailabilityLowPatience/inference-engine/README.md

 Multi-service debugging

-This project exceeded its original scope, and now serves as a full working demo suitable for DevOps interviews, portfolio work, and future expansion.
+This project exceeded its original scope, and now serves as a full working demo

 🏁 7.
 Status: Frozen as Working Demo